pranav2595/American-Football-Analytics-Application/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery, and sexual attention or advances of any kind.
+* Any direct or indirect use of any racist reference.
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment.
 * Publishing others' private information, such as a physical or email